LoganJFisher/TeXSend/README.md

 ## This userscript adds a "TeX" button to the action bar at the top of an open email on https://mail.google.com.
-When clicked, this causes TeX code to toggle between compiled and plaintext states.
+When clicked, this causes TeX code to toggle between compiled and plain text states.

 Everything that is on the [KaTeX Support Table](https://katex.org/docs/support_table) is supported by this userscript.
 That includes all standard equation elements, matrices, arrays, and lots more.